-You can use predictive analysis to not only assess your current customers but even potential ones.
+You should use predictive analysis to not only assess your current customers but even potential ones.

 To get high-quality leads, you need to understand the buying behavior of potential customers.
 This can only be done on the basis of their past purchases.
 It can help you understand what they may want to buy in the future.

 Once you know what they may want, you can figure out if they are likely to make a purchase from you.
-Then you can focus on customers who are most likely to buy from you.
+Then, focus on customers who are most likely to buy from you.

 7. Maintain Transparency